Riverside Surgery: Statement of intent:

 Please see Riverside Surgeries 'Unacceptable Behavior Policy' below:

-Unacceptable Behavior Policy - please click for more information
+Unacceptable Behaviour Policy - please click for more information

 All the staff at Riverside Surgery has had safeguarding training and are always willing to talk to anyone concerned about the safety of a member of our community.
 Here are some numbers and websites which may be helpful:

 If you are concerned that a child is being abused or they may be at risk of harm, you should contact North Lincolnshire’s Children’s Services on: 01724 296500 9am to 5pm Monday to Thursday, 9am to 4.30pm Friday, 08081 689667 (free phone), 01724 296555 (answerphone – out of office hours and at weekends), 101 Police non-emergency, 999 Police emergency.

 The NSPCC has lots of useful advice their website can be found at https://www.nspcc.org.uk

 If your baby or the baby of someone you know is crying and causing distress advice can be sought at http://iconcope.org

 Childline offers support to children and young people.
 Their website has contact details and lots of useful support https://www.childline.org.uk

 Advice if you think an adult is being abused

 If you think an adult who is unable to protect themselves is being abused contact The Safeguarding Adults Team Hewson House Station Road Brigg North Lincolnshire DN20 8XB.
 Telephone: 01724 297000.
 Email address: firstname.lastname@example.org